thomasleveil/b3-plugin-telnet/readme.txt

 Installation
 ------------

- * copy telnet.py into b3/extplugins
+ * copy the telnet folder into b3/extplugins
  * copy plugin_telnet.xml into b3/extplugins/conf
  * update your main b3 config file with :